Gaspar Noé on his haunting new film 'Vortex': "I could have died, I could have been brain-damaged"

 “That’s crazy!
 Why are people shocked by an erect penis!?
 But I’m shocked – here Vortex is forbidden [for people] under 15 years old.
 All over the planet, it’s a general audience movie.
 Any kid can go see it.
 They even bought it for China.
 The first time I get a movie released in China.
 But I seriously don’t understand how the motherfuckers on the censors’ board in England gave this movie a 15 rating?
 What’s bad in this movie, that will disturb?
 The movie is psychologically violent, because of the cruelty of the arrow of time and the biological nature of the human experience.
 But I don’t see any scene that deserves a 15 rating.”

-Vortex is in UK cinemas from today.
+‘Vortex’ is in UK and Irish cinemas now